 If you don't like making pastry or don't care to turn on the oven for cake when the thermometer goes past 85 degrees F, this is the dessert for you.
 It's no-bake; the only cooking required is a little stove-top time for the fruit.
 In place of pastry or cake, there's white bread, which is used to line a mold, the famous English pudding basin.
 The fruits are cooked gently on the stove top to release their juices, and that crimson liquid colors the bread as the pudding chills overnight, allowing the flavors to meld.

-The result is spectacular-- just about the best way to showcase raspberries, blackberries, and currants.
-It's a perfect, make-ahead dinner-party dessert-- and your guests will never guess just how easy it was to make.
+The result is spectacular-just about the best way to showcase raspberries, blackberries, and currants.
+It's a perfect, make-ahead dinner-party dessert-and your guests will never guess just how easy it was to make.
 Below is our step-by-step guide.